 Dickerson received her B.A. and M.A. from the College of William & Mary, and her J.D. from Vanderbilt University Law School.
-Following law school, she clerked for the U.S. Court of Appeals for the Sixth Circuit and then practiced commercial litigation with firm now known as Locke Lord in Dallas, Texas.
+Following law school, she clerked for the U.S. Court of Appeals for the Sixth Circuit and then practiced commercial litigation with the firm now known as Locke Lord in Dallas, Texas.
 In 1995, she was named both Outstanding Young Lawyer in Dallas and Outstanding Director of the Texas Young Lawyers Association.
 In January 2013, she was the inaugural recipient of the Darby Dickerson Award for Revolutionary Change in Legal Writing, named by the Association of Legal Writing Directors to honor her contributions to legal writing.
+In 2018, she received the AALS Section of Legal Writing, Research, and Reasoning’s lifetime achievement award.
 She has also received a variety of awards for her professional, charitable, and community service.

 |2016 - Present||Dean, UIC John Marshall Law School|

 |2016 - Present||Professor, UIC John Marshall Law School|